teo-ks/ctoaas-crawler/agentic-crawler-py/README.md

 # agentic-crawler-py

-Python rewrite of the agentic FAQ crawler, with an added **general content extraction** mode for RAG pipelines.
+An agentic web crawler that extracts structured content from websites.
+Supports **FAQ extraction** for Q&A pairs and **general content extraction** for RAG pipelines, with JSON or Markdown output.

 ## Features